 There are a few things you can do before even getting on the plane to help keep you healthy.
-The most important thing you can do is make sure you have all your vaccinations.
+The most important thing you can do is make sure you have all your vaccinations, especially your COVID-19 vaccine.
 This was covered in another post in detail.
 Make sure you have the standard vaccinations (DTP, MMR, hepatitis A, hepatitis B, etc.), as well as typhoid.
 As recent measles outbreaks have shown, even standard vaccinations like MMR are important when traveling abroad.

 You should also make sure you have everything you need in terms of medications and other personal items that you rely on to stay healthy.
 Make sure you have enough prescription medications to last the trip, as well as any other personal items that you are used to having.
 Also bring a supply of over-the-counter (OTC) pain medication that you usually use (ibuprofen, acetaminophen, etc.), some Pepto-Bismo tablets or other anti-diarrheals, a small first-aid kit with some bandages and topical anti-bacterial lotion, some Benadryl or other allergy medication (especially if you have allergies), and anything else you tend to use frequently.
 As I mentioned before, most of the OTC medications are readily available in Thailand, but if you’re particular, please bring your own.

 Finally, if you have particular health issues, make sure you talk to your clinician about traveling for three-to-four weeks in Thailand, and what you need to do to manage your health.
 For those with motion sickness issues, make sure you bring any medication that you usually use, and make sure you bring enough.
 I have another post about managing motion sickness.

 While there…..how to stay safe eating and drinking